9 Crustal Deformation and Earthquakes

 Tectonic processes produce horizontal forces in the crust that cause pushing, pulling, and shearing stresses that deform the rock.
 Stresses created by tectonics, gravity, and igneous pluton emplacement cause deformation in rock.
 The type of deformation, which can be folds, fractures, and/or faults, depends on the setting, timing, and rock material.

 9.1 Stress and Strain

-Stress is the force exerted per unit area and strain is a material’s response to that force.
+Stress is the force exerted per unit area and strain is the material’s response to that force.
 Strain is deformation caused by stress.
 Strain in rocks can be represented as a change in rock volume and/or rock shape, as well as fracturing the rock.
 There are three types of stress: tensional, compressional, and shear .
 Tensional stress involves pulling something apart in opposite directions, stretching and thinning the material.
 Compressional stress involves things coming together and pushing on each other, thickening the material.
 Shear stress involves transverse movement of a material moving past each other, like a scissor.

 |Type of Stress||Associated Plate Boundary type||Resulting Strain||Associated fault and offset types|